Find a Job You Really Want In

 It is no surprise millennials are struggling financially.
 As a group, 24-39 years old earn less and have less assets than their parents did a generation ago.
 However, just like the job market and cost of living, where you live matters.
 We analyzed all 50 states and the District of Columbia to uncover where it is hardest for millennials to thrive.

 Below we detail the criteria we used to rank the states and have the full ranked list.
 But first, let’s see the 10 states where millennials have it the roughest.

 The south dominates this list with 5 of the top 10 being southern states.
 The other 5?
 Include some areas notorious for high costs of living or in economic distress.

 Keep reading to see why these states have the least to offer millennials and to see the full list.

 All four categories were then averaged together, each weighted equally.
 The lower score in each category, the lower the rank.
-For example, DC’s $60,039 was the highest average student loan debt, earning it a rank of #1 for student loan debt.
+For example, DC’s $55,400 was the highest average student loan debt, earning it a rank of #1 for student loan debt.

-We used the most recent American Community Survey 2013-2017 data from the U.S. Census Bureau to get unemployment rate by state for those 25-34.
+We used the most recent American Community Survey 2014-2018 data from the U.S. Census Bureau to get unemployment rate by state for those 25-34.
 The ACS data also provided the poverty rate by state for the 25-34 age demographic.